Wabash National (NYSE:WNC) Posts Earnings Results, Beats Estimates By $0.59 EPS

-Wabash National (NYSE:WNC – Get Rating) released its quarterly earnings results on Wednesday.
-The company reported $1.04 earnings per share for the quarter, topping analysts’ consensus estimates of $0.45 by $0.59, Briefing.com reports.
-Wabash National had a return on equity of 31.21% and a net margin of 4.49%.
-The company had revenue of $621.00 million during the quarter, compared to analysts’ expectations of $624.38 million.
-During the same period in the previous year, the firm posted $0.24 earnings per share.
-The business’s revenue for the quarter was up 13.6% compared to the same quarter last year.
+Wabash National (NYSE:WNC – Get Rating) posted its quarterly earnings results on Wednesday.
+The company reported $1.04 EPS for the quarter, topping analysts’ consensus estimates of $0.45 by $0.59, Briefing.com reports.
+The firm had revenue of $621.00 million for the quarter, compared to analysts’ expectations of $624.38 million.
+Wabash National had a net margin of 4.49% and a return on equity of 31.21%.
+The business’s revenue for the quarter was up 13.6% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.24 earnings per share.
 Wabash National updated its FY23 guidance to $4.00-4.50 EPS.

 Wabash National Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Thursday, April 27th.
-Investors of record on Thursday, April 6th will be issued a $0.08 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, April 27th.
+Shareholders of record on Thursday, April 6th will be given a dividend of $0.08 per share.
 This represents a $0.32 annualized dividend and a dividend yield of 1.22%.
 The ex-dividend date is Wednesday, April 5th.
-Wabash National’s dividend payout ratio (DPR) is 14.10%.
+Wabash National’s payout ratio is 14.10%.

 Wabash National Corp. engages in the design, manufacture and market of semi-trailers, truck bodies, specialized commercial vehicles, and liquid transportation systems.
 It operates through the following segments: Commercial Trailer Products, Diversified Products, and Final Mile Products.
 The Commercial Trailer Products segment manufactures van and platform trailers and other transportation related equipment to customers who purchase directly from the company or through independent dealers.